-The 4-character LED display in the center of the front panel normally shows the current ozone concentration being measured by the 465H.
-While displaying concentration, one of the unit-of-measure indicators (i.e. WT%, or g/Nm3) should be backlit, indicating the current measurement units.
+The 4-character LED display in the center of the front panel normally shows the current ozone concentration being measured by the 465M.
+While displaying concentration, one of the unit-of-measure indicators (i.e., WT%, PPM) should be backlit, indicating the current measurement units.
 If none of these indicators are backlit, then the display is in Menu mode or Startup mode and is not displaying the concentration.
 If the display is in Menu mode, the display can be returned to Concentration mode by repeatedly pressing the CFG button until one of the unit-of-measure indicators is lit.
+Note that even when the display is in Menu mode, normal measurement operation will continue in the background.